ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Windows Pathnames

 Microsoft Windows pathnames can be extremely difficult to deal with securely.
-Windows pathname interpretations vary depending on the version of Windows and the API used (many calls use **CreateFile** which supports the pathname prefix "**\\.\**" - and these interpret pathnames differently than the other calls that do not).
+Windows pathname interpretations vary depending on the version of Windows and the API used (many calls use **CreateFile** which supports the pathname prefix "**\\.&#92;**" - and these interpret pathnames differently than the other calls that do not).
 Perhaps most obviously, "**letter:**" and "**\\server\share...**" have a special meaning in Windows.
 A nastier issue is that there are reserved filenames, whose form depends on the API used and the local configuration.
 The built-in reserved device names are as follows: CON, PRN, AUX, NUL, COM1, COM2, COM3, COM4, COM5, COM6, COM7, COM8, COM9, LPT1, LPT2, LPT3, LPT4, LPT5, LPT6, LPT7, LPT8, and LPT9.
 Even worse, drivers can create more reserved names - so you actually cannot know ahead-of-time what names are reserved.
 You should avoid creating filenames with reserved names, both with and without an extension; if an attacker can trick the program into reading/writing the name (e.g., **com1.txt**), it may (depending on API) cause read or write to a device instead of a file.
 In this case, even simple alphanumerics can cause disaster and be interpreted as metacharacters - this is rare, since usually alphanumerics are safe.
-Windows supports "**/**" as a directory separator, but it conventionally uses "**\**" as the directory separator (which is annoying because **\** is widely used as an escape character).
+Windows supports "**/**" as a directory separator, but it conventionally uses "**&#92;**" as the directory separator (which is annoying because **&#92;** is widely used as an escape character).
 In Windows, don’t end a file or directory name with a space or period; the underlying filesystem may support it, but the Windows shell and user interface generally do not.
-For more details, check the Microsoft Windows documentation on *[Naming Files, Paths, and Namespace*s](https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file?redirectedfrom=MSDN).
+For more details, check the Microsoft Windows documentation on [*Naming Files, Paths, and Namespaces*](https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file?redirectedfrom=MSDN).

 #### Unix/Linux Pathnames